adaltas/node-csv-docs/src/md/parse/options/cast.md

 ---
 title: Option cast
 navtitle: cast
-description: Options relative to the csv-parse package
+description: Option "cast" alter a field value.
-keywords: ['csv', 'parse', 'options', 'delimiter', 'columns', 'comment', 'escape']
+keywords: ['csv', 'parse', 'options', 'cast', 'context', 'lines', 'quoting']
 sort: 4
 ---

 # Option cast

-The `cast` option accept a function.
+The `cast` option alter a value.
+It works at the field level of a record.
+It is possible to transform its value or change its type.

+* Type: `function`
+* Optional
+* Default: none
+* Since: 2.2.0

+Its value is expected to be a function which receive a context rich of information.
 It gives full control over a field.
-It is possible to transform its value or change its type.
 The [`test/options.cast.coffee`](https://github.com/adaltas/node-csv-parse/blob/master/test/options.cast.coffee) test provides insights on how to use it and its supported functionalities.

 ## Context